stormreply/storm-library-for-terraform/docs/DEPLOY-MEMBER.md

      - _Test_: executes _Plan_, _Apply_ and _Destroy_ one after the other
   1. Click on the _Apply_ workflow
   1. On the right-hand side, click _Run workflow_.
-Note: if you don't see the _Run workflow_ button, you are most likely logged into GitHub with some other identity than the owner of the forked repository.
+Note: if you don't see the _Run workflow_ button, you are most likely not logged into GitHub as the owner of the forked repository but with some other identity.
 Switch your GitHub identity in that case.
   1. In the panel that opens now, _Use workflow from_ Branch: main, then click on _Run workflow_ on that panel.
 Ignore the other input options for the moment.
 After a few seconds, reload the page.
 You will see the _Apply_